hoosengold/IsoldeBot/README.md

 <li>Install the dependency packages </a></li>
 <li>Make a <code> .env </code>file in the main folder for all environment variables like the Discord bot token. </li>
 <ul>
 <li><em>Note: Additionally a <code>config.json</code> file can be created in order to save the environment variables for a testing bot.
-That way you don't have to change the variables when you wan to test the bot.
+That way you don't have to change the variables when you want to test the bot.
 Just don't forget to comment the lines, that you don't need, before deploying the bot.</em></li>
 </ul>
 <li>Put the variables in the <code>.env/cofig.json</code> file.
 You can use the following template:</li>